CooperstoneLab/PhenolicsDB/README.md

 including in this version of the database, as well as in what batch you will find them.

-> Disclaimer: Metabolites with no reported data file has not MS/MS data
+> Disclaimer: Metabolites with no reported data file have not MS/MS data

     #>                            Name   Formula min_rt max_rt         Batch
     #> 1                Procyanidin A2 C30H24O12    163    180 (1) QTOF-6545